 Geolocation services enhanced

-The company also announced Atlas Native Complimentary (ANC), an addition to their Atlas Native geolocation service.
-ANC will be offered for free in exchange for data processing rights of GPS data.
-The data is compared with the network’s fingerprints with machine learning to improve accuracy down to 800 meters.
-In addition, Atlas WiFi is now available as a partnership with HERE Technologies.
+Sigfox introduced Atlas Native Complimentary (ANC), an addition to their Atlas Native geolocation service.
+Sigfox will offer ANC at no charge in exchange for data processing rights of GPS data.
+Analysts use machine learning to compare data with the network’s fingerprints to improve accuracy to 800 meters.
+HERE Technologies and Sigfox have partnered to offer Atlas WiFi.

 Benjamin Mazet, Product Management Director on the global Sigfox portfolio, said: “With this partnership offer and the machine learning algorithms used to compute and improve Atlas accuracy, Sigfox is constantly enhancing the quality of its geolocation services, bringing huge benefits to new and existing Sigfox customers – literally at the flick of a switch and by always keeping the device as simple as possible.”